A Path to Peace of Mind

 Insurance Plans

-Convergent Knoxville is committed to high-quality, affordable patient care.
+KDL Pathology is committed to high-quality, affordable patient care.
 As such, we are a participating, in-network provider for laboratory and pathology services on all major medical plans.
-All Convergent Knoxville participating plans may not be listed as they are continually updated–please contact us for questions regarding specific plans.
+All KDL Pathololgy participating plans may not be listed as they are continually updated–please contact us for questions regarding specific plans.

-Convergent Knoxville provides complimentary billing of Medicare and Third Party Insurance and maintains patient-friendly billing policies.
-Also, please note that Convergent Knoxville, as a participating laboratory network provider, provides the same coverage of patient benefits and deductibles as all other lab providers regardless of designated lab choice.
+KDL Pathology provides complimentary billing of Medicare and Third Party Insurance and maintains patient-friendly billing policies.
+Also, please note that KDL Pathology, as a participating laboratory network provider, provides the same coverage of patient benefits and deductibles as all other lab providers regardless of designated lab choice.

 HIPAA Policy

-At Convergent Knoxville, we value HIPAA (Health Insurance Portability and Accountability Act) because we understand the importance of protecting our patients' sensitive health information.
+At KDL Pathology, we value HIPAA (Health Insurance Portability and Accountability Act) because we understand the importance of protecting our patients' sensitive health information.
 We prioritize HIPAA compliance and maintain strict policies and procedures to safeguard patient data.
 Click “Learn more” to read our HIPAA Policy.